AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--type`, `-t`

-Filter activities by type If a list is given as a single value (e.g. &quot;a,b,c&quot;) it will be split by commas and/or whitespace.
-The % or * characters can be used as a wildcard for the type, e.g. '%var%' to select variable-related activities.
+Filter activities by type Values may be split by commas (e.g. &quot;a,b,c&quot;) and/or whitespace.
+The first part of the activity name can be omitted, e.g. &apos;cron&apos; can select &apos;environment.cron&apos; activities.
+The % or * characters can be used as a wildcard, e.g. &apos;%var%&apos; to select variable-related activities.

 -  Default: `[]`
 -  Requires a value

 ### `--exclude-type`, `-x`

 Exclude activities by type.
-If a list is given as a single value (e.g. &quot;a,b,c&quot;) it will be split by commas and/or whitespace.
+Values may be split by commas (e.g. &quot;a,b,c&quot;) and/or whitespace.
+The first part of the activity name can be omitted, e.g. &apos;cron&apos; can exclude &apos;environment.cron&apos; activities.
 The % or * characters can be used as a wildcard to exclude types.

 -  Default: `[]`
 -  Requires a value